 We admit 60 pupils each year into Reception.
 Organised into two classes per year group, each class teacher is supported by a full time Learning Support Assistant and some children have a 1-2-1 LSA.
 We also support trainee teachers through the Pioneer Teaching Alliance and through collaboration with universities.

-Mrs Watson and Mrs Berry are the Learning Leaders for Early Years.
-As Leading Foundation Stage Practitioner (LFSP), both Mrs Berry and Mrs Watson advise other schools on the best Early Years practice.
-Since joining us in 2017 they have made several changes to the Early Years setting, introducing exciting outside and inside learning and play areas to stimulate the mind and tap into every child’s individual way of learning.
+Mrs Watson is the Learning Leader for Early Years.
+As a Leading Foundation Stage Practitioner (LFSP), Mrs Watson advises other schools on the best Early Years practice.
+Since joining us in 2017 she has made several improvements to the Early Years setting, introducing exciting outside and inside learning and play areas to stimulate the mind and tap into every child’s individual way of learning.
 The Learning Leader for KS1 is Mrs Oakes and for KS2 is Miss Wandless.

 There is a strong commitment for excellence in the arts and sports at Newtown.
 We encourage participation in a wide range of sporting activities.
 We have a long standing relationship with Planet Education, a provider of Physical Education and coaching.
 Planet Education deliver some of our PE lessons, provide sport at lunchtime and for our after school extra-curricular activities.

-Our choir is led by Miss Murray, Year 1 class teacher and Miss Powell, Year 2 class teacher.
+Our choir is led by Mrs Martin, Year 6 class teacher.
 The choir meet once a week after school and participate in public singing at the school fairs and Christmas concerts.
 We also encourage musical learning via Rock Steady, an external company who come in to deliver fun music learning with instruments such as drums, guitar and keyboard.
 The group regularly put on end of term concerts to parents to showcase their learning throughout the term.